qor/doc/metas/select-many.md

 u.Meta(&admin.Meta{Name: "FavouriteProducts", Type: "select_many", Config: &admin.SelectManyConfig{Collection: []string{"ASICS", "Lacoste"}, SelectionTemplate: "metas/form/customised_select_many.tmpl"}})
 ```

-The full path of `SelectionTemplate` in example is `app/views/qor/metas/form/customised_select_many.tmpl`.
-About how to define/use customise template.
-Check [QOR view paths](../chapter2/theme.md#customize-views) document.
+The above code snippet is taken from the [qor-example project](https://github.com/qor/qor-example).
+The full path of `SelectionTemplate` in [qor-example](https://github.com/qor/qor-example) is `app/views/qor/metas/form/customised_select_many.tmpl`.
+For more about how to define/use custome templates, have a look at [QOR view paths](../chapter2/theme.md#customize-views).

 ### Select option in pop-up

-Set the `SelectMode` as `bottom_sheet`.
-The options of select will be displayed in a pop-up.
+Set the `SelectMode` as `bottom_sheet` and the options of select will be displayed in a pop-up.
+Too easy!